 Nelio Unlocker is super easy to use – once you install and activate the Nelio Unlocker plugin from WordPress.org, you’ll get a new option at Tools → Nelio Unlocker to perform conversions.

 First, you’ll choose the Source piece of content that you want to convert.
-You can either select an existing piece of content on your site by choosing from your page/post list.
+You can select an existing piece of content on your site by choosing from your page/post list.
 Or, you can also enter a direct URL to any piece of internal/external content, even if it’s not built with WordPress:

 Then, you can choose the Target content, which is where Nelio Unlocker will add the finished block editor design.
 You can either overwrite the source page to replace the existing design with your block editor design.
 Or, you can create a new page or post.

 Currently, Nelio Unlocker only supports the block editor as a destination.
 But the developer also has plans to add popular page builders as a target destination including Elementor, Beaver Builder, Divi, Visual Composer, and WPBakery Page Builder.
-The Elementor option should be released within a few days of publishing this post.

 Once you’ve made your choices, you just click the Convert Now button and Nelio Unlocker will take care of the rest.
 The conversion process is quite fast – it took less than ten seconds to convert all of the pages that I tested.